HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

   -  **New** – files that have not been download or applied
   -  **Applied** – files that have been applied to the integrated system (Requires submission of an API call to mark the file as consumed/applied.)
   -  **All** – returns all update files for the requested subscription

+**Apply Update Files in Chronological Order**

+Catalog Update files of type=Update should always be processed in chronological order starting with the earliest date.

 **CINX UI – Catalog Updates**